jlukosky/jlukosky/_posts/2019-05-16-Focusing-on-disabled-elements.md

 ![A sharply focused horse on a beach next to two blurred horses](/assets/2019/05/horsesblurred.jpg)

-A friend of mine insists that disabled form fields should be focusable.
+A friend of mine (I have a few, honestly!) insists that disabled form fields should be focusable.
 Their reasoning, as a blind person, is that it makes it easier to determine the contents of a form.
 We certainly don't want to hide anything.

 Let's look at what makes a disabled form element special.
 According to [HTML5 4.13 Disabled elements](https://www.w3.org/TR/2014/REC-html5-20141028/disabled-elements.html) the following elements can be actually disabled using the disabled attribute: